Welcome to Railroad Workers United

 North American railroad workers are divided into different unions based on their craft of work and on some short lines, workers are not unionized at all.
 In the US alone there are thirteen unions representing railroad workers with several more unions in Canada.
 What we need is solidarity, unity and democracy.
 READ MORE

-National Bargaining Beaks Down, Comes to a Halt
+National Bargaining Beaks Down, Grinds to a Halt

 January 6, 2017